scoverage/gradle-scoverage/README.md

     One can still use `reportScoverage` in order to generate a report without aggregation.

-3. `checkScoverage`: Validates coverage according status according the generated reports (aggregated or not).
+3. `checkScoverage`: Validates coverage status according to generated reports (aggregated or not).

     `gradle checkScoverage` will automatically invoke `reportScoverage` but it won't generate aggregated reports.
     In order to check coverage of aggregated reports one should use `gradle checkScoverage aggregateScoverage`.